-Won a defense jury verdict in a $66 million federal certified class action involving allegedly "moldy" washing machines.
+Won a defense jury verdict as co-trial counsel in a $66 million federal certified class action in Ohio involving allegedly "moldy" washing machines.

 A federal jury in Ohio completely rejected claims that Whirlpool front-loading washing machines were defective in design and prone to excessive mold growth and foul odors.
 Following a three-week trial, WTO and Bartlit Beck lawyers won a complete defense jury verdict for Whirlpool in the certified class action trial.
 The class included more than 150,000 members who alleged defects in 20 different models of washing machines built between 2001 and 2009.
 At trial, the plaintiffs sought more than $66 million in damages.
 The jury decision found Whirlpool not liable on all of the claims.